Romantic medicine

 Romantic medicine is part of the broader movement known as Romanticism, most predominant in the period 1800–1840, and involved both the cultural (humanities) and natural sciences, not to mention efforts to better understand man within a spiritual context ('spiritual science').
 Romanticism in medicine was an integral part of Romanticism in science.
+Richard Sha of American University wrote in Romanticism on the Net: